boriskriger/Publications/README.md

 Kriger, B. (2026).
 One event, many witnesses: The QCD vacuum phase transition and RP³ topology as the unified origin of cosmological signatures confirmed by 2023–2026 observations. https://doi.org/10.13140/RG.2.2.33375.21921

+Kriger, B. (2026).
+Controlled derivations in αLGQV: From scaling arguments to first-principles calculations of five structural predictions.
+IIIR Cosmology and Theoretical Physics.  https://doi.org/10.13140/RG.2.2.14232.15369

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger